Key takeaways

 How many hours of sleep is needed daily?

-The amount of sleep needed daily varies by age group.
-Information from the CDC shows that Newborns, aged 0–3 months, need about 14–17 hours of sleep according to the National Sleep Foundation, while the American Academy of Sleep Medicine does not provide a specific recommendation for this group.
+- The amount of sleep needed daily varies by age group.
+Information from the CDC shows that Newborns, aged 0–3 months, need about 14–17 hours of sleep.

 Sleep statistics by age

-Another information published by Norwegian health and wellness publication, Helsestart shows that Over 25% of adults between 18 and 24 face insomnia every night, marking the highest insomnia rate among all age groups in the United States.
-This insight comes from a recent survey conducted by the.
+- Another information published by Norwegian health and wellness publication, Helsestart shows that Over 25% of adults between 18 and 24 face insomnia every night, marking the highest insomnia rate among all age groups in the United States.

 Sleep statistics by gender

-Information from Naplab Women experience more sleep related problems than men.
+- Information from Naplab shows women experience more sleep related problems than men.
 Several factors contribute to this disparity, including hormonal fluctuations, life stages such as pregnancy and menopause, and higher prevalence of conditions like insomnia and restless legs syndrome among women.

 Sleep statistics by profession